JVanDerHout/websitetester/_lodgings/pie-ranch-camping.md

 If you are camping, just know that there will be portapoties available and **no showers**. <br>
 Pie Ranch also has three small and rustic yurts available for rent. <br>

-**Camping spots will be limited, we'll let you know when sign ups are available**
+**Camping spots will be limited, we'll let you know when sign ups are available.**